-Staff members receive training in communicable disease management and use this information to observe each child daily upon arrival for signs of illness.
-Staff receives instruction and implements proper hand washing and sanitation techniques.
-Campers are also assisted in proper hand washing throughout the day.

-Staff or children who are observed having signs or symptoms of illness must not attend Camp Recky.

-Staff and children who are experiencing only minor cold symptoms and have no additional signs of communicable disease may attend.
+- Staff receives instruction and implements proper hand washing and sanitation techniques.
+Campers are also assisted in proper hand washing throughout the day. - Staff or children who are observed having signs or symptoms of illness must not attend Camp Recky. - Staff and children who are experiencing only minor cold symptoms and have no additional signs of communicable disease may attend.
 While keeping an ill child at home can be difficult, it is important that we work together to prevent the continued spread of illness that will result in increased absences for all families.